aametwally/Analyze-Java-Apps/README.md

 ```

-Copy the Understand jar file (in my case it is com.scitools.understand.plugin_1.1.3.jar)  to the lib directory
+Copy the Understand jar file (in my case it is com.scitools.understand.plugin_1.1.3.jar) to the lib directory.

-Add the following path to the PATH Environmental variable

-Example,for Linux users: open the ~/.bashrc and add the following.
+Configure environmental variables for Understand.
+Example, for Linux users: open the ~/.bashrc and add the following.
 You need to replace [Path] by the absolute path of the directory where scitools package exists.

 ```
 export PATH=$PATH:/home/hady/Dropbox/UIC/Courses/CS-474-OOP/HW2/scitools/bin/linux64